 Make sure to also provide buyers with some other essentials such as bid history, a list of associated fees, customer service contacts, property disclosures, and so on.

 Filters.
+Filters are the best solution for finding the needed content.
 A user should be able to apply advanced search filters to focus on properties that match their specific needs.
 Finding these filters should be easy; they should display every time a user clicks in the main search field.
 Alternatively, a user may click an advanced search link.
 A real estate auction should allow users to filter properties by location, price range, asset type (bank-owned, foreclosed, short sale), and other criteria.

 Sorting.
 This enables a user to sort properties in ascending or descending order by: